Fantastic Morphisms and Where to Find Them: A Guide to Recursion Schemes: Accumulations

-\paragraph{Well-definedness} The recursive definitions of the examples above are well-defined, in the sense that there is a unique solution to each group of recursive definitions regarded as a system of equations.
-Imagine a story of creating functions: In the first day, the images of \ensuremath{\Conid{Zero}} are uniquely determined for both functions:
+The recursive definitions of the examples above are well-defined, in the sense that there is a unique solution to each group of recursive definitions regarded as a system of equations.
+For the example of \ensuremath{\Varid{fib}} and \ensuremath{\Varid{aux}}, the values at \ensuremath{\Conid{Zero}} are uniquely determined for both functions: